aikaterna/aikaterna-cogs/README.md

 Q: Why do you have some of Paddo's cogs on your repo?
 A: He recently made an announcement about finding a new home for a few cogs.
 I've picked up a couple and I welcome PRs or feature requests.
 I'm also intending to port these for Red v3 as I can.

+Feel free to join the server for these cogs if you'd like. https://discord.gg/th6eS3T